SISettlement Insight

 Settlement Insight Research

-$60 Billion in Federal Payments: First-Ever Public Analysis of the Treasury Judgment Fund
+$60 Billion in Federal Payments: A Public Analysis of the Treasury Judgment Fund

 We analyzed 113,969 payments from the U.S. Treasury Judgment Fund — the account used to pay settlements, court judgments, and arbitration awards against the federal government.
-This data has never been publicly analyzed before.
+Payment-level analyses of this dataset are rare — this study makes the full aggregation public.

 114K payments